 Personal Alarm Information

 Our personal alarm service is ideal for those who suffer from long-term medical conditions such as chronic kidney disease.
 Having a little pendant button on your wrist makes it so much easier to call for help in an emergency situation.
-You’ll be connected to our highly-trained, 24-hour, Care Team – who respond within seconds to your alarm call.
+You’ll be connected to our highly-trained, 24-hour, Response Team – who respond within seconds to your alarm call.

 You also won’t need to pay any VAT on an alarm when you have a condition like CKD.
 For further information please call our friendly team on 0800 999 0400.